-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ŷ All the main areas of the school are accessible.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All the main areas of the school are accessible.
 There is wheelchair access to the main building.
 The Academy has disabled toilet facilities.
-The Cove Behaviour for Learning facility is available for children who are referred by their class teacher.
-Dedicated resources are made to pupils' needs and these are available for staff.
 Pupils feel safe in an environment where bullying is minimal and dealt with effectively.
-Quiet areas are available, such as the Library and the "Quiet Room" Lunch time supervisors are aware of children with individual needs.
 Pupils know what to do if they feel they are being bullied.
-The Cove is staffed throughout the week, including break and lunchtimes , so that

-The Designated Safeguarding Lead is Mr R Wallbank, who is also the Designated Teacher for Children in Care.
+The Designated Safeguarding Lead is Mr R Wallbank.
+The Designated Teacher for Children in Care is Mrs G Wilson (SENDCo).
 The Deputy Safeguarding Lead is Mr M Corbett.
+There are weekly Inclusion meetings which are attended by all of the Inclusion Team - to discuss vulnerable pupils.
+Teachers promote a positive learning The Cove Behaviour for Learning facility is available for children who are referred by their class teacher.
+Quiet areas are available, such as the Library and the "Quiet Room" The Cove is staffed throughout the week, including break and lunchtimes , so that children are able to take "time out".
+Non-slip, non-breakable equipment available in practical lessons.
+Adapted toilets available.
+Some toilets adapted by height.
+Adjustable chairs/ tables can be made available.
+Dedicated resources are made to pupils' needs and these are available for staff .
+Lunch time supervisors are aware of children with individual needs. environment through classroom schemes that reward good behaviour.
+There are named adults who are

-There are weekly Vulnerable Groups meetings which are attending by the above staff , the SENDCo and the Parent Support Advisor.
-Teachers promote a positive learning environment through classroom schemes that children are able to take "time out". reward good behaviour.
-Good behaviour is rewarded by extra playtime and the House Point reward Film Sessions.
+Good behaviour is rewarded by extra playtime and the House Point reward Film Sessions. 'team teach' trained.
 Good behaviour is celebrated at the weekly Achievers Assembly.